 Last but not less, make high-quality thumbnails.
 Every thumbnail should have a clear image that conveys the central theme of your video.
 If you add text, use a large font so people can read it without straining.

 Building a community takes time and effort.
-It's not going to happen over time.
-The best thing you can do is stick to it and keep creating content even if growth occurs slowly.
+It's not going to happen overnight.
+So the best thing you can do is stick to it and keep creating content even if growth occurs slowly.

 Start by sharing your videos and streams with friends and family.
 These people will support you from the get-go, even if your content is rough around the edges.
-They can also provide feedback as to what you're doing well and what needs improvement.
+They can also provide feedback on what you're doing well and what needs improvement.

-Once you begin making a name for yourself in the gaming community, consider a collaboration.
+Consider a collaboration once you begin making a name for yourself in the gaming community.
 Channel crossovers serve as a great way to reach new viewers who may not be familiar with your content.
-For example, when Drake played Fortnite with Ninja, it broke the record for most livestreams ever on Twitch.
+For example, when Drake played Fortnite with Ninja, it broke the record for most live streams ever on Twitch.

-Finally, don't forget to ask your audience to like, subscribe and leave comments.
+Finally, don't forget to ask your audience to like, subscribe, and leave comments.
 Each of these actions plays into the YouTube algorithm.
-The more that you get, the higher your videos will rank in searches.
+The more you get, the higher your videos will rank in searches.
 You can also foster goodwill by responding to comments on your videos.

 If you want to start a YouTube gaming channel, you need the right equipment.
 That means having powerful software like Screen Recorder and PowerDirector so that you can capture all the action.
 These software options let you record, edit, and produce high-quality gaming videos in no time.
 If you're serious about YouTube gaming, check out YouCam.
 The webcam software will help make you look better when streaming.